Home U.S. Labor Laws Georgia Labor Laws

 There is no specific maximum number of hours that an adult can work in Georgia; however, the standard workweek is typically considered to be 40 hours.
 Employees working over this limit are entitled to overtime pay under the FLSA.

-In general, if you are an hourly employee and your employer requires overtime, you may not refuse unless you have a valid reason (e.g., health issues or personal emergencies).
+If your employer requires overtime, you generally cannot refuse.
+Valid exceptions include health issues or personal emergencies.
 Employers can set mandatory overtime policies as long as they comply with labor laws.

-The minimum wage in Georgia is $5.15 per hour, but most employees, especially those covered by the FLSA, are entitled to the federal minimum wage of $7.25 per hour.
+The Georgia minimum wage is $5.15 per hour, but most employees, especially those covered by the FLSA, are entitled to the federal minimum wage of $7.25 per hour.

 Full-time employment in Georgia typically consists of working 40 hours per week, although this can vary by employer and industry.